What is Unconscious Bias?

 Unconscious bias refers to the mental shortcuts that the unconscious brain takes in decision-making.
-In the context of equity, diversity and inclusion, it refers to how we treat people based on our unconsciously held beliefs about their cultural identity characteristics, such as race/ethnoculture, gender identity, sexual orientation and religion.
+In the context of diversity, equity and inclusion (DEI), it refers to how we treat people based on our unconsciously held beliefs about their cultural identity characteristics, such as race/ethnoculture, gender identity, sexual orientation, religion and more.

-Unconscious bias permeates talent management and client development practices, which is why it is critical that organizations work to address the matter.
-At bci, we’re globally renowned for our practical approach in providing unconscious bias training and advisory services.
+Unconscious bias permeates both talent management practices and client/customer experiences, which is why it is critical that organizations work to address it.
+At bci, we’re globally renowned for applying practical frameworks as part of our unconscious bias training and advisory services.

 Highlighting the neuroscience of bias, drawing on leading scientific research and data in this area

 Identifying specific forms and examples of bias that manifest within organizations and team interactions